-The Board of Directors has delegated to the Compensation Committee responsibility for overseeing the iStar Financial Inc.'s (the "Company") executive compensation programs.
+The Board of Directors has delegated to the Compensation Committee responsibility for overseeing the executive compensation programs of iStar Financial Inc. (the "Company").
 The Compensation Committee is composed exclusively of independent directors.
 The three directors whose names appear at the end of this report comprise the Compensation Committee.